The Smile Wins

 Small part.
 He throws a tomato at Farina.

-Both Jean Darling and Bobby "Wheezer" Hutchins are listed by Maltin & Bann, but they don't appear in the film.
+He's listed by Maltin & Bann, but doesn't seem to be in any of the available footage.
 However, there is a scene where the boys are away from their merry-go-round and in the foreground, while Mildred remains on the merry-go-round in the background.
-It appears that one other kid is back there with her, and it's not any of the other kids mentioned here.
+It appears that one other kid is back there with her, and this could possibly be Wheezer.
+Even if it isn't, I've seen at least one publicity photo for this film showing Wheezer with the rest of the kids.

 the animals: